XanderBert/EOS/README.md

 Eos the goddess of dawn, aka the first light of the day. a wordplay on lighting.

 > [!WARNING]
-> This project is still in its early stages [!WARNING]
+> This project is still in its early stages.

 Eos aims to be: